 The gap represents the distance between the current and future state of the customer’s environment.
 Knowing the buyer’s goals, challenges, and decision criteria is important to influence the deal or create urgency for action.
 When exposing gaps, it’s also essential to quantify their impact.
 Showing the impact creates a more compelling narrative that plays to the prospect’s emotions.
 Lead conversion is almost effortless when you use this process.

-Example of Gap Selling
+Gap Selling Example

 The first step for a sales rep is to gather as much information as possible.
-If the product is a cloud-based accounting system, one possible discovery question would be, “How would you describe the problem you’re facing?”
+If the product is a cloud-based accounting system, one possible discovery question would be, “How would you describe the problem you’re facing?”.

 The prospect might describe their problem as an inability to keep up with and identify all the various accounting fraud schemes.
 Digging deeper shows that the prospect’s company only catches about half of all fraudulent transactions.
 Further discovery reveals the problem cost the company $5M last quarter.
 As a result, the prospect is in a state of fear and stress.
 Ultimately, it is determined the company’s inefficient manual processes are too slow to catch fraudulent transactions.